Galhu6/Library/README.md

 TypeDoc (Documentation)

 This is the beginning of a growing personal toolkit – a library of powerful components that will accelerate future development and serve as a core for more complex systems.

+## ✅ Task Component

+A Task represents a single to-do item.It includes:

+-Title, description, due date
+-Status tracking (pending, completed, cancelled, in_progress, failed) -Priority & tags
+-Ability to mark as done
+-Checks if task is overdue